 - 1. If actions in the publisher aren't enabled, only standard Chatter actions (Post, File, Link, Poll, and Thanks) appear in the Chatter publisher in the full Salesforce site. - 2.
 The Chatter feed appears on an object's detail page in the full Salesforce site only for objects that have feed tracking enabled. - 3.
 When Chatter is disabled, the Feed item isn't available in Salesforce1. - 4.
 When Chatter is enabled but actions in the publisher aren't, standard Chatter actions and nonstandard actions appear in the Salesforce1 action bar and in third-party apps that use action lists.
-Nonstandard actions include Create, Update, Log a Call, custom actions, and Mobile Smart Actions. - 5.
+Nonstandard actions include Create, Update, Log a Call, custom actions, and Mobile Smart Actions - 5.
 When Chatter and actions in the publisher are disabled, only nonstandard actions appear in the action bar in Salesforce1 or in third-party apps that use action lists.
 Nonstandard actions include Create, Update, Log a Call, custom actions, and Mobile Smart Actions. - 6.
 If feed tracking isn't enabled on the object, only nonstandard actions appear in the Salesforce1 action bar and in third-party apps that use action lists.
 Nonstandard actions include Create, Update, Log a Call, custom actions, and Mobile Smart Actions.

-Salesforce Mobile App Features: What's Available in Each Version
+Salesforce1 Mobile App Features: What's Available in Fach Version

-Salesforce1 is available as a downloadable app on iOS and Android devices, as well as browser-based app.
-In most cases the downloadable and mobile browser apps include the same features.
+Salesforce1 is available as a downloadable app on iOS and Android devices and as a mobile browser app in supported mobile browsers.
+In most cases, all of the Salesforce1 "flavors" include the same features.
 But there are some differences between the experiences, often related to differences in the mobile platforms on which Salesforce1 is supported.

-Feature iOS and Android Downloadable Apps (v7.x) Mobile Browser App Navigation and Actions Access up to 200 list views per object ✓ ✓ See visual snapshots of business data on list view charts ~ (tablets only) Sort and filter list views ~ ✓ Do actions like make phone calls, log calls, send emails, map locations, and view news or Websites ✓ (Phone calls supported on iPhones and Android phones only) Use quick actions created for your organization ✓ ✓ Search Search for Salesforce records ✓ ✓ Scope global searches to find records by object ✓ See matching search results for all records, not just those that have been recently viewed ✓ Sort search results ✓ Relationship and Data Management Add new records and update existing records ✓ ✓ Prevent the creation of duplicate records ✓ ✓
+Feature Android Downloadable Apps iOS Downloadable Ap Mobile Browser App Navigation and Actions Access up to 200 list views per object ✓ ✓ ✓ See visual snapshots of business data on list view charts ✓ (tablets only) Sort and filter list views ✓ ✓ ✓ Do actions like make phone calls, log calls, and send emails ✓ ✓ ✓ (Phone calls supported on iPhones and Android phones only) Use quick actions created for your organization ✓ ✓ ✓ See Google Maps images in standard address fields ✓ ✓ ✓ Search Search for Salesforce records ✓ ✓ ✓ Scope global searches to find records by object ✓ See matching search results for all records, not just those that have been recently viewed ✓ Sort search results ✓ Get automatic spell checking and correction on search keywords ✓ ✓ Use global search to find Chatter posts in the "All Company" feed ✓ Relationship and Data Management Add new records and update existing records ✓ ✓ ✓ Prevent the creation of duplicate records ✓ ✓ ✓